Hundreds arrested in Hong Kong in New Year's Day protests - police

 Some protesters allege HSBC was complicit in action by the authorities against activists trying to raise money to support their campaign.
 The bank denies any involvement.

-(Reporting by Donny Kwok Writing by Marius Zaharia Editing by Robert Birsel)
+(Reporting by Donny Kwok, Jessie Pang and Twinnie Siu Writing by Marius Zaharia and Mari Saito Editing by Robert Birsel)

 ((marius.zaharia@thomsonreuters.com; +852 2843 6358; Reuters Messaging: marius.zaharia.thomsonreuters.com@reuters.net))